What are dual voice coil subwoofers?

 - Series: Series wiring lets you configure multiple woofers to one amplifier at an acceptable impedance.
 Wire both coils in series for an 8-ohm impedance, and then wire two 8-ohm subs together in parallel for 4-ohm total impedance (perfect for most 2-channel amps bridged to mono operation).
 Another example: if you have a high-powered 2-channel amplifier, wire four 8-ohm subs per channel (each channel sees a 2-ohm load).

 - Independent: You can wire each voice coil to a separate channel of your amplifier, if you prefer not to bridge your amp.
-Independent wiring is a nice option if you're wiring two DVC subs to a 4-channel amplifier — one voice coil per channel.
+Independent wiring is a nice option if you're wiring a pair of DVC subs to a 4-channel amplifier using one voice coil per channel.
 Just make sure the signal going to each coil is exactly the same, or the differences will cause distortion.

-Also, if you choose to add an unregulated amp as a power upgrade to your existing DVC subwoofer system, you can simply rewire your subs for optimum impedance.
-Remember that most car amps are stable down to 2 ohms in normal operation, and to 4 ohms in bridged mode.
+If you choose to add an new amplifier as a power upgrade to your current subwoofer system, you can simply rewire your existing DVC subs for optimum impedance.
+Remember that most car amps are stable down to 2 ohms in normal operation, and 4 ohms in bridged mode.
 It's important to check your amp's manual for its operating parameters before hooking up a DVC sub that's wired for low impedance.

-A DVC sub offers the same performance whether it's wired in series or parallel.
-Its power handling levels, frequency response, and other specifications do not change — the only difference is the impedance presented to the amplifier.
-As a result, you'll need to use the enclosure that's recommended for your sub, no matter how it's wired.
+As we stated above, the performance specs of a DVC subwoofer are the same whether it's wired in series or parallel.
+Its power handling levels, frequency response, box requirements, and other specifications do not change — the only difference is the impedance presented to the amplifier.